Configure tenant networks

 where FILENAME is the file located at the TFTP server.

-See Multi-tenancy in the Bare Metal service for required node configuration.
+See Networking with the Bare Metal service for required node configuration.